SameeraaGKan/SameeraaGKan/README.md

 - 💬 Talk to me about anything!
 I'm a great listener.
 - ⚡ Fun fact: I'm fluent in three languages and LOVE Nature 🏞️
 - Here's a quote I found interesting:
-- -Software is like entropy: It is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics; i.e., it always increases.
+- ✨Software is like entropy: It is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics; i.e., it always increases.✨
 <!--